mmm/slurm-on-gpus/README.md

 already installed in your GCP Cloudshell.

+## Create NFS volumes

+Create two NFS volumes using Google Cloud Filestore.
+One for `/home` (3TB) and one for `/tools` (3TB).

+    cd ../storage
+    terraform init
+    terraform plan
+    terraform apply

+and wait for the resources to be created.
+It can take a few minutes for the volume creation to complete.

+Note the output IP addresses reported from the `apply` as you'll need them in the next step to configure the slurm cluster.

 ## Create a Slurm cluster

 Create an example slurm cluster with a single `debug` partition that scales